Mind Stuff — The Next Frontier in your Yoga Practice

+Rumination aka re-hatching — the worst thing you can do!
+Rumination is directly linked to depression, anxiety, PTSD, and digestive issues.
 (Tartakovsky, M. (2018).
 Why Ruminating is Unhealthy and How to Stop.
 Psych Central.
 Retrieved on July 11, 2019, from https://psychcentral.com/blog/why-ruminating-is-unhealthy-and-how-to-stop/)

 What is your Belief System?

 The Power of what we believe

-100 7th graders were given this question, then tracked for two years through math grades.
+One hundred 7th graders were given this question, then tracked for two years through math grades.

-Those with a growth mindset steadily increased their grades over the 2 years.
+- Those with a growth mindset steadily increased their grades over the 2 years.

 One workshop was on how to study, the other workshop taught about the expanding nature of intelligence and the brain — how it can grow and change shape as we learn something new, and about how neurons wire together to create pathways of learning and skills.

 By the end of the semester, the group who had been taught that the brain can grow smarter, had significantly better grades than the group taught how to study better.

 (The above studies I learned of during a workshop with Kevin Spelman, PhD.
 MCPP, RH)